-Need more info on these great Apollo Geysers?
+Need more info on these great SA Solar Geysers?
 We have taken the liberty of doing your research for you!
 Below you can find some useful links and details regarding this great money-saving technology!

 Simply click on the links to read the full story.
 Top money-saving story at Varsity Residence!
 The 120-kW solar installation will replace about R300 000 of electricity a year, enabling management to pass some savings over to tenants and offer affordable, yet modern, living conditions.

 Impact of Solar Technology on economy and job-creation.
 The new energy efficiency (EE) building regulations would boost the manufacturing sector, as well as the South African economy, Trade and Industry Minister Dr Rob Davies said this week.
 The EE regulations would be the first for South Africa and would require that all new buildings, whether it be homes, industrial buildings, hotels or schools meet minimum EE requirements.

 The EE regulations would be enforceable in terms of the National Building Regulations and Building Standards Act.
 Survey evidence for the savings of Solar Technology A standard 200 ℓ solar heating system saves an average of 2 600 kWh/y of electricity, compared with an electric geyser.